2013 Major League Baseball postseason: (1) Boston Red Sox vs. (3) Detroit Tigers

 The Red Sox defeated the defending American League champion Tigers in six games to return to the World Series for the first time since 2007 (in the process denying a rematch of the 2006 World Series between the Cardinals and Tigers).

 In Boston, the Tigers took Game 1 in a 1–0 shutout despite having a no-hit bid broken up in the bottom of the ninth inning.
 In Game 2, the Tigers held a 5–1 lead after the top of the eighth inning, however, the Red Sox loaded the bases, and David Ortiz hit a grand slam to tie the game.
 The Red Sox won the game in the bottom of the ninth to even the series.
 In Detroit for Game 3, John Lackey out-dueled Justin Verlander in a pitcher’s duel as the Red Sox won 1-0 to take the series lead.
 In Game 4, the Tigers’ offense chased Jake Peavy from the mound as they evened the series.
 In Game 5, Koji Uehara stopped a rally by the Tigers to secure the victory for the Red Sox, giving them a 3–2 series lead headed back to Boston.
 In Game 6, the Tigers held a 2–1 lead going into the bottom of the seventh until the Red Sox again loaded the bases.
 Then, Shane Victorino hit a grand slam to put the Red Sox in the lead for good, securing the pennant.

-The Red Sox would win their next and most recent AL pennant in 2018 against the Houston Astros in five games en route to a World Series title.
+The Red Sox would win their next and most recent pennant five years later over the Houston Astros in five games en route to a World Series title.